P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 Send the content of the report selected and submitted by the player to the staff.

-> **WARNING: It is not a command to automatically summon NPC.**
+> [!WARNING] It is not a command to automatically summon NPC.

 The staff can see if the player is doing the same as the report.
 User can also set the format for the report.

 ```tst